ianmiell/shutit/README.md

   appropriate once we had a deterministic set of steps that also documented server requirements

-It is designed to:

-- create static containers in as deterministic and predictable way as manageable
-- handle complex inputs and outputs
-- easy to learn
-- easy to convert existing shell scripts
-- have (limited) functionality for rebuilding specific modules

 If you are a sysadmin looking for something to manage dynamic, moving target systems stick with chef/puppet.
 If you're a programmer who wants to manage a bunch of existing scripts in a painless way, keep on reading.